Darryl Stevens MNZM

 Experience with new business and establishing operational desks to manage one off special events has seen him play pivotal roles in the NZ Remembers secretariat [1994-1995] to manage the 50th anniversary of the End of WWII.
 In 2002 he was seconded to the Ministry of Foreign Affairs and Trade in the role of Deputy Chief of Protocol to re-establish a Visitor’s Unit inside the Protocol Division and in 2004 he was seconded to the Ministry for Culture and Heritage where he undertook a leading role with the development and implementation of a ceremonial events based programme for the return of New Zealand’s Unknown Warrior.

-Darryl has either directed or been involved with a wide range of high level ministerial and royal visits, national ceremonies, flagship events and public occasions commemorating and celebrating milestones in NZ history and promoting “NZ Incorporated”.
+Darryl has either directed or been involved with a wide range of high level ministerial and royal visits, national and commemorative ceremonies, flagship events and public occasions commemorating and celebrating milestones in NZ history and promoting “NZ Incorporated”.